soni801/xwars-web/README.md

 # XwarsWeb

-A web client for the game xwars.
-This is not in a working state, and I cannot guarantee its completion.
+A web client for the game xwars, built with Angular.
+This client has almost full feature parity with the original Java client (soni801/xwars-java).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.